sldev2/votersrevenge-original-conception/README.md

 see http://tinyurl.com/oyohmg9 for some wireframes

-design tools: sparxxsystems Enterprise Architect, plus Balsamiq (for wireframes) and Xmind (for mind maps); Balsamiq was kind enough to donate a free license for the purposes of votersrevenge - thanks!
+design tools: sparxsystems.com Enterprise Architect, plus Balsamiq (for wireframes) and Xmind (for mind maps); Balsamiq was kind enough to donate a free license for the purposes of votersrevenge - thanks!